chariotsolutions/aws-examples/sandbox-policies/README.md

-This directory contains the service control policies that we use at Chariot to manage our developer sandboxes.
+This directory contains polices -- both IAM and SCP -- that we use at Chariot to manage our developer sandboxes.
 They're saved here as general examples, referenced from [this blog post](https://chariotsolutions.com/blog/post/building-developer-sandboxes-on-aws/) but also form part of our infrastructure-as-code codebase.

+* `BasicUserPolicy` (IAM)

+  This policy is granted to all users in the root account.
+It allows them to log in, change their password, and assign a virtual MFA device.
+We also have a very permissive read-only policy that grants access to other IAM information.

-* `PreventAdminRoleDeletion`
+* `PreventAdminRoleDeletion` (SCP)

   Each of our sandbox accounts has a role that grants administrator access.
 This role must be protected against changes, because the only alternative for managing these accounts is